 How to optimize your iOS Keyword Field

-The iOS keyword field is a very important ranking factor for apps on the Apple App Store.
-It is not visible to users on the app preview page, and is often misused or misunderstood when people first begin to optimize their apps.
-This is a quick how-to guide with easy tips to make sure you’re using it as well as possible.
+The iOS keyword field is a very important ranking factor for apps on Apple’s App Store.
+It is not visible to users on the app preview page and is often misused or misunderstood when people first begin app optimization.
+This is a quick how-to guide with 7 easy tips to make sure you benefit from your iOS keyword field as much as possible.

-When you upload your metadata for your iOS app on your App Store Connect you have the option to add ‘Keywords’.
+When you upload your iOS app’s metadata to App Store Connect, you have the option to add ‘keywords’.
 These keywords help Apple understand what your app is about and what keywords they should index your app for.
 The keyword field is hidden and can be up to 100 characters long.

 The “keyword” field on an App Store Connect account.

-The keyword field is not available for android apps.
-The Google Play algorithm is more complex than Apple and does not rely on a keyword field to try to understand what your app is about.
-Instead Google Play looks at the keywords in your app’s title, short description and long description to decide when to index your app.
+The keyword field is not available for Android apps: the Google Play algorithm is more complex than Apple’s and does not rely on a keyword field to understand what your app is about.
+Instead, Google considers the keywords in your app’s title, short description, and long description to decide when to index your app.

-When choosing keywords, make sure to choose relevant keywords that describe your app or game.
-Use AppTweak to find those keywords that people might use when searching for your app and consider adding those to your keyword field.
+Make sure to choose relevant keywords that describe your app or game.
+Use AppTweak’s Keyword Research & Suggestion tools to find those keywords that store visitors might use when searching for your app, and consider adding those to your keyword field.

 Here are 7 quick and easy tips to make sure that you’re getting the most out of that hidden keyword field.